ICS4U-SCSS/FinalProject/README.md

 # FinalProject

-You are to create the following
+Go to the following site: www.bbc.com